Dakra massacre: Killings

-In the afternoon, a group of 20 to 25 Razakars under the leadership of Rajab Ali Fakir arrived in Dakra in two boats.
+In the afternoon, a group of 15-20 Razakars under the leadership of Rajab Ali arrived in Dakra in two boats.
 The first boat crossed the Kaliganj market and proceeded towards Madartali canal.
 The second boat proceeded along the Kumarkhali canal and then made a sudden turn towards Dakra along the Madartali canal.
 The Razakars from the second boat got down and started firing at the crowd.
 In the meanwhile, the Razakars from the first boat too got down and proceeded to the Kali temple, firing indiscriminately at the crowd.
 The crowd started running for cover.
 Many jumped to the river and were shot at.
 More than 150 persons were shot in the river.
 The Razakars resorts to loot, arson and rape in the villages.
-The beautiful women were taken captives for sexual slavery.

-Prosecution
+Survivors including Dayanand Mandal Dutta of Dakra village hid in the houses of Bengali Muslims neighbours until he escaped to India.

+Trial

-The Government of Bangladesh brought war crime charges against Jamaat-e-Islami leader AKM Yusuf at the International Crimes Tribunal.
+The government of Bangladesh brought war crime charges against Jamaat-e-Islami leader AKM Yusuf at the International Crimes Tribunal.
 Yusuf has been charged with genocide of the Bengali Hindu people and has been held directly responsible for the Dakra massacre.